 SEO helps attract visitors to your website but it's landing page optimisation that turns browsers into buyers.
-Danielle Haley from Freelance SEO Essex suggests six steps to improve your conversion rates
+Danielle Haley, Director of Indy Consultancy suggests six steps to improve your conversion rates

-If you want to generate more conversions from your website, you'll need to make sure that your landing pages appeal to your audience and encourage them to choose your company over your competitors.
-Follow these six simple steps to create fully optimised landing pages that will breathe new life into your online marketing campaign.
+To generate more conversions from your website, you need to make sure that your landing pages appeal to your audience and encourage them to choose your company over your competitors.
+Follow these six simple steps to create optimised landing pages that breathe new life into your online marketing campaign.